EL-BID/guia-de-publicacion/_documents/pages/en/guia.markdown

 ### 4. What resources does Code for Development offer IDB employees?

-•	An official organization account on GitHub (github.com/el-BID) in order to work with the development team in shared repositories.
+* An official organization account on GitHub (github.com/el-BID) in order to work with the development team in shared repositories.
-•	A repository template with a README.md file ready to be filled out.
+* A repository template with a README.md file ready to be filled out.
-•	An IDB license to define the terms and conditions for digital tools published by the IDB.
+* An IDB license to define the terms and conditions for digital tools published by the IDB.
-•	A publication guide to help write documentation, license a repository and evaluate code quality.
+* A publication guide to help write documentation, license a repository and evaluate code quality.

 ### 5. What should I keep in mind in order to publish an IDB digital tool on Code for Development?

 You should keep the documentation, license and technical quality of the tool in mind.
-•	Documentation: Must meet the necessary documentation requirements specified in the guide for publishing digital tools.
+*	Documentation: Must meet the necessary documentation requirements specified in the guide for publishing digital tools.
-•	License: Must contain the IDB license, except in justified cases.
+*	License: Must contain the IDB license, except in justified cases.
-•	Technical quality: Must meet the desired requirements for technical evaluation specified in the publication guide.
-These are the same as those defined as standard in the evaluation table: o	Absence of structural failures o	Less than 25% duplicated lines o	Less than 10 critical issues o	Over 50% of classes, interfaces and methods documented o	Technical debt less than 30 days o	Test coverage over 25%
+*	Technical quality: Must meet the desired requirements for technical evaluation specified in the publication guide.

+These are the same as those defined as standard in the evaluation table:
+*	Absence of structural failures
+*  Less than 25% duplicated lines
+*	Less than 10 critical issues
+*	Over 50% of classes, interfaces and methods documented
+*	Technical debt less than 30 days
+*  Test coverage over 25%

 Evaluation Table